IsaacWeber1/scraper_module/README.md

 ## Usage

-  ##Running All Spiders

    New spiders and scripts for running them should be defined outside of the scraper module.

+   ### Running All Spiders

    To run all spider engines at once, use a main run script similar to this:
    ```python
    # run.py
    import glob